 Ransomware attacks are on the rise.
 Since the start of COVID-19 the number of attacks has increased by 400%.
 If a company experiences a ransomware attack, they may be on the hook for not just paying ransom but also recovery costs of the attack.
 Human attackers launch more sophisticated attacks every year.
-Responding to evolving threats requires human expertise.
+Responding to evolving cybersecurity threats requires human expertise.

 In this blog you will learn why your company needs both human expertise and technology to combat growing ransomware attacks.